markrcote/mrmrcote/content/posts/2022-03-xx-dev-infra-mgmt-poles.md

 both maintenance and future investments.
-Road maps and visions will improve and expand on existing offerings: smoothing interfaces, expanding functionality, and scaling up existing solutions, and looking for new opportunites to impact development in their domain.
+Road maps and visions will improve and expand on existing offerings: smoothing interfaces, expanding functionality, and scaling up existing solutions, and looking for new opportunities to impact development in their domain.
 The focus can make a big difference to developers during particular phases of their workflow: providing automation and feedback while writing code, speeding up CI execution, more reliably shipping PRs, more effectively monitoring services, etc.